starfiresd/Projects/README.md

 # Hasty
 Hasty is a Veteran startup focused on building a solution to help active military personnel find appropriate housing near military installations.
 Hasty is a minimum viable product (MVP).
 Due to the proprietary nature of the code only selected, approved snippets of my code can be shared in this repository.
 This repository contains SQL, .NET, and ReactJS code.

+My responsibility at Hasty was to build a chat system for users to communicate about housing needs.
+It allows users to see recent chats, setup video calls, and manage their favorites for quick response to their most used contacts.
+I also managed the location view for all location types.
+This includes housing listings, personal locations, and any other application that needed to interface with Google Maps API.
+Listings can be viewed on a Google map where the user can see pertinent data to the listing.
+The component for locations is universal and comes with a built in edit function to change location information on the spot.

 • Create real-time chat service to connect landlords with tenants using SignalR.

 • Use AJAX calls to track recent chat conversations, view most recent message from users, and provide current conversation contact card with SQL inner joins to connect user table and message table.